Stem Cells: Types, Functions, Uses & Issues

 Adult Stem Cells

 Adult stem cells have been found to exist in many tissues in fully developed human being and even children.
 They are multipotent, they are more specialized and can only go as far as producing few types of cells.
 Among all the stem cell types used in transplantations, the most frequent type is bone marrow stem cells that can create red blood cells, white blood cells and other immunocytes.
-Stem cells originating from adipose tissue and bone marrow stroma of adult people can become bone, cartilage, muscle and fat cells; they are used in the treatment of musculoskeletal diseases.
+These cells originating from adipose tissue and bone marrow stroma of adult people can become bone, cartilage, muscle and fat cells; they are used in the treatment of musculoskeletal diseases.

 Induced Pluripotent Stem Cells